Mesh Watermark Removal Attack and Mitigation: A Novel Perspective of Function Space: Function Space Watermarking

-We implement SIREN using four layers of MLPs with 256 channels to build both $F_\Theta$ and $G_\Theta$.
-Since we embed each spherical partition with one binary bit in the secret message $\mathbf{M}$, if the number of partitions $N_s*N_s$ is greater than the length of the message, we repeatedly embed messages until we consume all partitions.
+\textbf{Setup.} Since we embed each spherical partition with one binary bit in the secret message $w$, if the number of partitions $N_s*N_s$ is greater than the length of the message, we repeatedly embed message bits until we consume all partitions.
 Unless explicitly mentioned, our experiment is conducted under the following settings.
-We set $N_s=32$ (\ie the spherical system is divided into $32*32$ partitions).
-The default embedded message has a 16-bit length.
-We select significance level $\alpha=0.001$.
-In this case, we reject the $H_0$ hypothesis when $z>3.09$ with a false positive probability of $10^{-3}$.
+We set $N_s=32$ (\ie, the spherical system is divided into $32*32$ partitions).
+We set message length $n=48$, and the detection threshold $\tau=31$.
 We use marching cube \cite{lorensen1998MC} as our default isosurfacing method and the default watermarking strength $\delta=0.001$.

-\textbf{Dataset.} To create a set of origin implicit neural fields, we use mesh fusion \cite{mesh_fusion} to create watertight meshes from ShapeNet \cite{shapenet2015} and Stanford Repo \cite{stanfordbunny}.
-All watertight meshes are normalized to the unit sphere.
-We further uniformly sample five million points on mesh surface where their \textit{sdf} values are zero and another five million points on $[-1, 1]^3$ where their sdf values are estimated following the same process in \cite{NFGP}.
-We then fit $F_\Theta$ \cite{siren} to the ground truth \textit{sdf}, and $\nabla F_\Theta$ to vertex normals.

-\textbf{Baselines.} We first compare \tool with prior classic watermarking methods \cite{tsai2020separable,jiang2017reversible,al2019graph,peng2021general} which focused on discretized meshes.
-Since there is no function space mesh watermarking, we then design a rigorous baseline \textit{deform-mesh}, which makes deformations on a mesh instead of SDF: (1) perform spherical partitioning as is in \cref{sec: div}, (2) deform mesh vertices inward/outward with respect to the bit embedded in their belonging partitions, (3) fitting $G_\Theta$ from the watermarked meshes.

-\textbf{Evaluation Methodology.} We verify the watermark on both watermarked SDF (white-box) and meshes extracted from it (black-box).
-For convenience, a mesh extracted in resolution $r$ through isosurfacing methods will be denoted as \textit{mesh-$r$}.
-We aim to evaluate geometry differences (Chamfer distance, P2S distance, and Normal difference) and watermark accuracy ($z$-score and bit accuracy).
-Chamfer distance (CD) computes average bi-directional point-to-point distances, capturing large geometry differences but missing smaller geometric details.
-P2S distance computes the average point-to-surface distance from watermarked points to the original surface.
-Normal difference computes vertex normal difference between points and their nearest on-surface points, which captures differences for high-frequency geometric details when CD and P2S are small.
-CD and Normal differences are used to compute geometry differences between \textit{mesh-$r$} extracted from $F_\Theta$ and $G_\Theta$, while P2S is used to evaluate geometry distance between points and surfaces.
+We use the same dataset, evaluation metrics, and watermarking methods (as baselines) in Sec. \ref{sec:attac_eva} to evaluate watermark accuracy before any post-processing method is applied.
+We use the same set of attack settings for all post-processing methods in Sec. \ref{sec:attac_eva} to compare evasion rates between baselines and \defence.